BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

 This document explains how to quickly create a CRUD Rest API from zero.
 It means that you will see all the files to be modified from the DB mapping to the controller:
 - Into the Domain layer you have to code an Entity corresponding to your table in the database.
-- Into the Infracstructure Layer, you have to code the mapping between the database and the new entity.
+- Into the Infrastructure Layer, you have to code the mapping between the database and the new entity.
 - Into the Application Layer, you have to code a new service to manage the operations done on the entity.
   - Create,
   - Read or Querying with or without filter, pagination,